gmc-code/PC-Python/docs/turtle/turtle_introduction.rst

 Screen and turtles
 -------------------------

-| For standalone usage, not within a tkinter setup, there are 2 classes used to set up the screen and to set up a turtle to draw with.
+| For standalone usage, not within a tkinter based script, there are 2 classes used to set up the screen and to set up a turtle to draw with.
 | ``screen = turtle.Screen()`` sets up the window to draw in.
 | ``turtle = turtle.Turtle()`` sets up a turtle to draw with.